 What is your focus here at the Adult Day Care?

 Our cognitive training could be just doing puzzles together.
-We do Su [+doku], they're pretty good at Sudoku too.
-So, we do Sudoku, we do puzzle games like the one on the board, the star puzzle.
-We do missing letters, color, math.
-So we get in a lot of it just as a refresher of what they already had.
+We do Sudoku, they're pretty good at Sudoku too.
+So, we do Sudoku.
+We do puzzle games like the one on the board, the star puzzle.
+We do missing letters, color, and math.

 So they're from all over?